RedHatWorkshops/openshiftv3-ops-workshop/adding_an_ldap_provider.md

 # Adding an LDAP Provider

-In this lab you will learn how to...
+In this lab you will learn how to use an LDAP server as an authentication provider in OpenShift.

+**NOTE:** If you do not have access to an LDAP server you can look at [Apendix A.](#apendix-a---ipa-on-openshift) This shows you how to deploy an LDAP server inside of OpenShift for testing.

 ## Step 1